Aiding Recovery through Movement

 |0

-This work, Aiding Recovery through Movement [Image 1 of 5], by A1C Valentina Lopez, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Aiding Recovery through Movement, by A1C Valentina Lopez, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT